Ebola Fact Sheet for Travelers

 U.S. citizens should take note of information on Ebola Virus Disease and the new screening process provided below.

-The Department of Homeland Security (DHS) requires that all persons traveling to the United States from the West African countries of Sierra Leone, Liberia, and Guinea must enter the United States through one of the five airports with enhanced screening and resources – New York's Kennedy, Newark’s Liberty, Washington's Dulles, Chicago's O'Hare, and Atlanta’s Hartsfield-Jackson airports.
+The Department of Homeland Security (DHS) requires that all persons traveling to the United States from the West African countries of Sierra Leone and Guinea enter the United States through one of the five airports with enhanced screening and resources – New York's Kennedy, Newark’s Liberty, Washington's Dulles, Chicago's O'Hare, and Atlanta’s Hartsfield-Jackson airports.

-Passengers traveling from Sierra Leone, Liberia, and Guinea who were not originally passing through one of these airports must rebook their flights to make entry through one of the listed airports.
+Passengers traveling from Sierra Leone and Guinea who were not originally passing through one of these airports must rebook their flights to make entry through one of the listed airports.
 DHS is working closely with the airlines to implement these restrictions with minimal travel disruption.

-Due to an outbreak of Ebola Virus Disease (EVD) in the West African nations of Sierra Leone and Guinea, the U.S. Centers for Disease Control and Prevention (CDC) has issued Health Travel Warnings for those two countries advising against nonessential travel and has provided guidance to reduce the potential for spread of EVD.
+Because of the outbreak of Ebola Virus Disease (EVD) in the West African nations of Sierra Leone and Guinea, the U.S. Centers for Disease Control and Prevention (CDC) has issued Health Travel Notices for those two countries advising against nonessential travel and has provided guidance to reduce the potential for spread of EVD.
 The World Health Organization (WHO) declared Liberia to be free from EVD transmission on May 9; however, a small number of additional EVD cases have been identified since June 29.
-Although CDC is no longer advising against nonessential travel to Liberia, it recommends that all persons practice enhanced precautions when traveling to Liberia.
+CDC downgraded Liberia’s travel notice to Level 1, no longer advising against nonessential travel to Liberia, and no longer recommending that all persons practice enhanced precautions when traveling to Liberia.
+Moreover, as of September 21, 2015, enhanced entry screening is discontinued for travelers coming to the United States from Liberia.
+These travelers will no longer be required to enter the United States through one of the U.S. airports that are conducting enhanced screening.
 The Department of State has issued a Travel Warning for Sierra Leone.

 The CDC has provided interim guidance to public health authorities, airlines, and other partners for evaluating risk of exposure of persons coming from countries affected by Ebola.
 Please note that neither the Bureau of Consular Affairs nor the Embassy deals with quarantine issues and cannot prevent a U.S. citizen from being quarantined should local health authorities require it.
 For questions about quarantine, please visit the CDC website that addresses quarantine and isolation issues.